-Column 1 Column 2 Definition Garden centre Premises for the display and sale, by retail, of plants suitable for gardening or landscaping whether or not such plants are grown on the site.
-The term includes ancillary activities for the display and sale of such items as seeds, pots, packaged fertilisers and potting mixes and gardening tools.
-Hotel 208 Premises for the retail sale of liquor which is the subject of a general licence under the Liquor Act 1992 and may include ancillary activities such as dining facilities, rooming units, a minibrewery and betting agency.
-Market Premises (whether or not for a limited duration or indoors or outdoors), for the sale of home or farm produced products, artefacts and/or general merchandise, where the premises comprise a series of individual stalls, booths or the like.
+Column 1 Column 2 Purpose Definition Market Premises (whether or not for a limited duration or indoors or outdoors), for the sale of home or farm produced products, artefacts and/or general merchandise, where the premises comprise a series of individual stalls, booths or the like.
 The term includes any eating and amenity facilities provided for the enjoyment of customers.
-Medical centre 209 Premises for the medical or paramedical care or treatment of people not resident on the site.
+Medical centre223 Premises for the medical or paramedical care or treatment of people not resident on the site.
 The term includes such typical premises as medical and dental surgeries; clinics for specialists as well as physiotherapy, massage and naturopathy; pathology labs; counselling rooms, psychiatric and psychological consulting rooms; nursing services and the dispensing of pharmaceuticals associated with the use of the premises as a medical centre.
 The term does not include Home-based businesses, hospitals (refer Special use), or Retirement villages as separately defined.
-Office 210 Premises for office activities that are oriented towards the provision of administration, clerical, technical, and/or professional services as a business/commercial operation.
+Office 224 Premises for office activities that are oriented towards the provision of administration, clerical, technical, and/or professional services as a business/commercial operation.
 The term includes a bank but does not include any manufacture and/or selling of goods.
-Produce store Premises for the storage and sale of goods required for Agriculture and other rural activities without major production or packaging on-site.
-Restaurant 211 Premises for preparing and selling substantial meals and foods to the public for immediate consumption mainly or exclusively on the premises (such as cafes, coffee shops, bistros, function centres and tea rooms) including entertainment.
+Produce store Premises for the storage and sale of goods required for Agriculture and other rural activities without major production or packaging on- site.
+Restaurant 225 Premises for preparing and selling substantial meals and foods to the public for immediate consumption mainly or exclusively on the premises (such as cafes, coffee shops, bistros, function centres and tea rooms) including entertainment.
 The term does not include Convenience restaurants or Take-away food stores as separately defined nor refreshment areas ancillary to Indoor entertainment where such areas are provided for the exclusive use of patrons only.
-Retail warehouse 212 Premises, having a gross floor area of more than 450 square metres, for displaying and/or selling bulk foods or household consumables or bulky domestic goods such as electrical goods, furniture, furnishings, household appliances, hardware and building supplies, sporting equipment, computer hardware and software, liquor or the like, wholly or mainly indoors.
+Retail warehouse 226 Premises, having a gross floor area of more than 450 square metres, for displaying and/or selling bulk foods or household consumables or bulky domestic goods such as electrical goods, furniture, furnishings, household appliances, hardware and building supplies, sporting equipment, computer hardware and software, liquor or the like, wholly or mainly indoors.
 The term does not include Garden centres, Shops or Sales and hire yards as separately defined.

-Hotels are Class 6 (b) buildings (with any residential part being Class 3 (b)) under the BCA

-Medical centres are Class 5 and/or Class 8 buildings under the BCA

-Business offices are Class 5 buildings under the BCA

-Restaurants are Class 6(a) buildings under the BCA

-Retail warehouses are Class 6(d) buildings under the BCA
+222 Hotels are Class 6 (b) buildings (with any residential part being Class 3 (b)) under the BCA 223 Medical centres are Class 5 and/or Class 8 buildings under the BCA 224 Business offices are Class 5 buildings under the BCA 225 Restaurants are Class 6(a) buildings under the BCA 226 Retail warehouses are Class 6(d) buildings under the BCA